Tainted\\Coders

 }

-Since each command requires exclusive access to the World (we are mutating state), all queued commands are automatically applied in sequence when the builtin apply_deferred system runs.
+Since each command requires exclusive access to the World (we are mutating state), all queued commands are applied in sequence when the builtin apply_deferred system runs.

 fn main() {